TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 On issue that deserves highlighting is [failure on commit](https://docs.microsoft.com/en-us/ef/core/miscellaneous/connection-resiliency#transaction-commit-failure-and-the-idempotency-issue).
 When a connection failure happens during transaction commit, the commit might succeed while the application loses the connection.
 The application cannot know whether it needs to retry or not.
 Entity Framework _does_ retry. **This scenario is very unlikely, but also very hard to counter.**

 To avoid the risk of duplicate inserts and updates, this package prevents Entity Framework from retrying if an exception occurs _during transaction commit_.
 (This applies only to the execution scope's own commit action.
 Manual commit calls are not affected.)
-This is a safer default than Entity Framework provides.
+This is a safer default than the one Entity Framework provides.

-As such, the recommended approach is to not handle failure on commit.
+As such, the recommended approach is to _not_ handle failure on commit.
 Allow it to throw, and produce an internal server error to indicate the uncertain result.
 Failure on commit is highly unlikely, so avoiding incorrect results is usually sufficient.
 (By contrast, implementing _correct_ retries, by querying whether the transaction was successfully committed, would require a custom implementation _for each method_.)

 If a method _does_ warrant a fully retrying implementation even for failure on commit, an approach like the following can be used: